frazras/resume/Readme.md

+#My CV
+This is a modified version of the CV template provided by Adrien Friggeri with my personal info

 # About
 Latest version of my CV, typesetted in Helvetica and using colors inspired by Monokai (there is an `print` option which renders in black and white, and reverts the header to dark on light, if printing on paper is needed).